-Philips Lighting Sell-Down
+Signify Sell-Down

 In September 2014, the Group announced its plan to sharpen its strategic focus by establishing two standalone companies focused on the HealthTech and Lighting opportunities respectively.
-To this end, a stand-alone structure was established for Philips Lighting within the Group, effective 1 February 2016.
-Then, on 27 May 2016, Philips Lighting was listed and started trading on Euronext in Amsterdam under the symbol 'LIGHT'.
-Following the listing of Philips Lighting, the Group retained a 71.23 per cent. stake.
-The IPO resulted in a net cash inflow of €863 million and an increase of shareholders' equity of €109 million.
+A stand-alone structure was established for lighting activities within the Group, effective 1 February 2016.
+On 27 May 2016, Philips Lighting (renamed Signify in 2018) was listed and started trading on Euronext in Amsterdam under the symbol 'LIGHT'.
+Following the listing of Signify, the Issuer retained a 71.23 per cent. stake.

-In the course of 2017, the Group successfully completed three accelerated bookbuild offerings to institutional investors of a total of 65.35 million shares in Philips Lighting, gradually reducing the Group's stake in Philips Lighting's issued share capital to 29.01 per cent. by the end of 2017.
+In 2017, the Issuer successfully completed three accelerated book-build offerings to institutional investors of 65.35 million shares in Signify, reducing the Issuer's stake in the issued share capital to 29.01 per cent. by the end of 2017.